StellarSand/privacy-settings/Privacy Settings/Google-Account.md

 - Go to [Google Dashboard](https://myaccount.google.com/dashboard) and check all services you use.
-Remove anything you don't.
-- Go to [Google Takeout](https://takeout.google.com/?continue=https://myaccount.google.com/dashboard&hl=en) and download your data that Google has collected about you.
+- Go to [Google Takeout](https://takeout.google.com/?continue=https://myaccount.google.com/dashboard) and download your data that Google has collected about you.
 Uncheck Drive & Gmail or else it will result in a huge file size.
 - Go to [Google Activity](https://myactivity.google.com/more-activity?continue=https%3A%2F%2Fmyactivity.google.com%2Fmyactivity) and delete/manage every activity you can.